zulip/zulip/help/gdpr-compliance.md

-* The Zulip server comes with a [command-line tool][management-commands], `manage.py export_single_user`, which is a variant of the main server [export tool][export-and-import-tool], that exports a single Zulip user's account details, preferences, stream subscriptions, and message history in a structured JSON format.
+* The Zulip server comes with a [command-line tool][management-commands], `manage.py export_single_user`, which is a variant of the main server [export tool][export-and-import-tool], that exports a single Zulip user's account details, preferences, channel subscriptions, and message history in a structured JSON format.
 * The Django management shell (`manage.py shell`) and database shell (`manage.py dbshell`) allows you to query, access, edit, and delete